spatie/laravel-translation-loader/README.md

 [![StyleCI](https://styleci.io/repos/70038687/shield?branch=master)](https://styleci.io/repos/70038687)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-translation-loader.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-translation-loader)

-In a vanilla Laravel installation you can use [language files](https://laravel.com/docs/5.6/localization) to localize your app.
+In a vanilla Laravel or Lumen installation you can use [language files](https://laravel.com/docs/5.6/localization) to localize your app.
 This package will enable the translations to be stored in the database.
 You can still use all the features of [the `trans` function](https://laravel.com/docs/5.6/localization#retrieving-translation-strings) you know and love.

 ```php
 trans('messages.welcome', ['name' => 'dayle']);